 Line of credit:

 Line of credit is a flexible lending option that allows entrepreneurs to have access to a pool of funds for meeting organizational expenses.
 In this form of unsecured lending, the applicant receives a lump sum of which the interest is only levied upon the money spent.
 In this way, the applicant is introduced to a model of MSME loan which allows reduced interest rates.
-Credit cards for personal use are a relevant imagery of line of credit.
+Credit cards for personal use are relevant imagery of the line of credit.